kyphan38/web/assets/docs/technical/os - ongoing/1-processes.md

 ![img](./img/1.png)

-- To run an executable, CPU will
+- To run an executable, the CPU will
-  - Fetch instruction pointed at by PC from memory
+  - Fetch the instruction pointed at by the PC from memory
   - Load data required by the instructions into registers
   - Decode and execute the instruction
-  - Store result back to memory
+  - Store the result back to memory

-Most recently used instructions and data are in CPU caches for faster access
+- Most recently used instructions and data are in CPU caches for faster access

 ### What Does the OS Do?

 --

-- OS manages program memory
+- The OS manages program memory
-  - Loads program executable (code, data) from disk to memory
+  - Loads the program executable (code, data) from disk to memory
-- OS manages CPU
+- The OS manages the CPU
-  - Initializes program counter (PC) and other registers to begin execution
+  - Initializes the program counter (PC) and other registers to begin execution
-- OS manages external devices
+- The OS manages external devices
-  - Reads and writes files from disk
+  - Reads and writes files from the disk

-### How Does OS Manage CPU?
+### How Does the OS Manage the CPU?

 --